AstroMao/StreamVualt/README.md

    mkdir -p media upload
    ```

-4. Update the Nginx configuration:
+4. Update the Nginx configuration (optional):
    - Edit `nginx.conf` to update the paths to your actual directories
    - Copy the configuration to your Nginx sites directory